foxglove/mcap/docs/specification/appendix.md

 The IDL definition of the type specified by `name` along with all dependent types are stored together.
 The IDL definitions can be stored in any order.
 Every definition is preceded by a two-line delimiter:

 - a line containing exactly 80 `=` characters, then
 - A line containing only `IDL: <package resource name>` for that definition.
 The space between `IDL:` and the package resource name is mandatory.
+The package resource name does not include a file extension.

 ### jsonschema